ngeelani48/quote-of-the-day-app/README.md

 > Open “Git Bash” and change the current working directory to the location where you want the cloned directory.

-> Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.
+> Type git clone in the terminal, paste the URL you copied earlier and press “enter” to create your local clone.

 > Syntax:

 $ git clone {repository URL}
---->

 ### Usage

 To run the project, execute the following command:

 <!--
-> open your directory Digital_World_Summit
+> Open your directory Digital_World_Summit
-> to run the file :
+> To run the file :
-> \_use vs-code or any IDE to view line code .
+> Use vs-code or any IDE to view line code.
 -

 <p align="right">(<a href="#readme-top">back to top</a>)</p>